JulianNicholls/GraphQL-with-React/README.md

 These are query and mutation examples to remember the syntax when it's more than just a simple query or mutation.

-### Name the queries
+### Name your queries in the GraphiQL interface

-If you name your queries and mutations in the GraphiQL interface, then you can have multiple ones there and pressing the go button will then show a list of queries and mutations to run. e.g.
+If you name your queries and mutations, then you can have multiple ones there and pressing the go button will then show a list of queries and mutations to run. e.g.